Advantages and Disadvantages of Living Outside of the United States

 6. Language and Cultural Barriers

-Language and cultural barriers is one of the biggest disadvantages in living in a non-English speaking country.
+Language and cultural barriers are two of the biggest disadvantages of living in a non-English speaking country.
 For example, if you can not understand or speak the Thai language and don't know Thai customs, you probably would not enjoy living in Thailand.

 There are other disadvantages like corruption in society.
 I have listed what most ex-pats probably consider the chief disadvantages of living outside of the United States.

 The best way to live outside of the United States is under the umbrella of military or government support.
-If you go on your own, make sure you can speak and read some of the language and understand the customs of your new home country.
+If you go on your own, make sure you can speak and read some of the languages and understand the customs of your new home country.
 There can be a lot of advantages living in a foreign country if you are flexible and willing to take chances.
 Having a spouse from your new home country also can help very much.

 © 2016 Paul Richard Kuehn